What do digital nomads actually do?

 We have stayed with friends who have a guesthouse on their property.
 We have stayed in Airbnb private rooms, and Airbnb entire homes.
 We have stayed in coliving spaces!

-We have also traveled with work and travel programs like Remote Year, which arranges apartment-style living for digital nomads at a monthly all-inclusive fee.
+We have also traveled with remote work and travel programs like Remote Year, which arranges apartment-style living for digital nomads at a monthly all-inclusive fee.

 Do you need any insurance as a digital nomad?